gregmalcolm/python_koans/README.rst

 Installing Python Koans
 -----------------------

-Aside from downloading or checking out the latest version of Python Koans, all you need to install is Python.
+Aside from downloading or checking out the latest version of Python Koans, you need to install the Python interpreter.

-At this time of writing there are two versions of the koans, one for use with Python 2.6 and one for Python 3.1.
+At this time of writing, there are two versions of the Python Koans:

+* one for use with Python 2.6 (it also works with Python 2.7)
+* one for Python 3.1.

 You should be able to work with newer Python versions, but older ones will likely give you problems.

 You can download Python from here:

     http://www.python.org/download

-On installing Python make sure the folder containing the python executable is in the system path.
+After installing Python make sure the folder containing the python executable is in the system path.
 In other words, you need to be able to be able to run Python from a command console.
 With Python 2 it will be called 'python' or 'python.exe' depending on the operating system.
 For Python 3 it will either be 'python3' or for windows it will be 'python.exe'.

 If you have problems, this may help:

     http://www.python.org/about/gettingstarted

+Windows users may also want to update the line in the batch file run.bat to set the python path:

+    SET PYTHON_PATH=C:\Python27

 Getting Started